CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 IT SHOULD be ensured that the ICMP and ICMPv6 protocols are filtered restrictively.

-#### NET.3.1.A15 Bogon and spoofing filteringIt SHOULD prevent intruders from entering the routers and switches using forged, reserved or unassigned IP addresses.
+#### NET.3.1.A15 Bogon and spoofing filtering
+It SHOULD prevent intruders from entering the routers and switches using forged, reserved or unassigned IP addresses.

 #### NET.3.1.A16 Protection against "IPv6 Routing Header Type-0" attacks